arangodb/docs/3.8/aql/functions-arangosearch.md

 - **analyzer** (string, _optional_): name of an [Analyzer](../arangosearch-analyzers.html).
   Uses the Analyzer of a wrapping `ANALYZER()` call if not specified or defaults to `"identity"`
-- returns nothing: the function can only be called in a [SEARCH operation](operations-search.html) and throws an error otherwise
+- returns **bool**: whether document attribute values matches the specified phrase structure or not.
+The function can only be called in a [SEARCH operation](operations-search.html) and throws an error otherwise.

 {% hint 'info' %}
 The selected Analyzer must have the `"position"` and `"frequency"` features